 Clean Up:Clean brushes, tools and other equipment with soapy water immediately after use.
 Dried film is difficult to remove from any surface.
 If coating is subjected to rain, before it has properly dried, and wash off occurs, it is necessary to immediately wash stained surfaces with soapy water to prevent staining.

 Warning!
 If you scrape, sand or remove old paint, you may release lead dust.
 LEAD IS TOXIC.
 EXPOSURE TO LEAD DUST CAN CAUSE SERIOUS ILLNESS, SUCH AS BRAIN DAMAGE, ESPECIALLY IN CHILDREN.
 PREGNANT WOMEN SHOULD ALSO AVOID EXPOSURE.

 Wear a NIOSH-approved respirator to control lead exposure.
 Clean up carefully with a HEPA vacuum and wet mop.
 Before you start, find out how to protect yourself and your family by contacting the National Lead Information Hotline at 1-800-424-LEAD or log on to www.epa.gov/lead.

 FOR TRANSPORTATION EMERGENCIES CALL CHEMTREC: 800-424-9300

-Click here for downloadable MSDS sheet for Dicor’s Fiberglass Roof Coating.
+Click here for downloadable SDS sheet for Dicor’s Fiberglass Roof Coating.